FastMap: Revisiting Structure from Motion through First-Order Optimization: Experiments

 \subsection{Ablations}

+\minihead{Kernel fusion} In \cref{tab:kernel_fusion}, we show the timing comparison of naive PyTorch and kernel fusion approaches to implementing the first-order optimization of epipolar adjustment.
+Profiling and comparing the CPU and GPU times for these two approaches is challenging due to the various forms of execution overlap.
+Instead, we directly compare the wall-clock time on different hardware setups.
+On small-to-medium scale scenes (i.e., 5k and 50k image pairs), the running time is severely bottlenecked by CPU overhead, and using a slower CPU can significantly impact the speed.
+Interestingly, the PyTorch version is faster on the less-powerful 2080 Ti than A6000, reflecting that its kernel implementation cannot fully utilize the power of high-end GPUs and is not suitable in our case.
+Across all the three hardware settings and scene sizes, our fused kernel implementation is around $20\times$ to $90\times$ faster than the naive PyTorch version.

-\textbf{Distortion estimation} is the first step of \alg, and its accuracy is critical to the performance.
+\minihead{Distortion estimation} is one of the first steps of \alg, and its accuracy is critical to the final performance.

 Table~\ref{tab:ablate_distortion} presents the performance of \alg with and without distortion estimation on the Intermediate split of Tanks and Temples.
-Without distortion estimation results drop, for some scenes catastrophically.
-We provide in the supplementary an additional insight into the effect of distortion estimate on the immediately following step of focal length estimation.
+Without distortion estimation, results drop, sometimes catastrophically.
+We provide in \cref{app:distortion} an additional insight into the effect of distortion estimate on the immediately following step of focal length estimation.

-\textbf{Track completion} In Table~\ref{tab:ablate_epioptim_and_tracks} we show the final performance of the \alg with and without augmented point pairs from track completion (\cref{sec:method-tracks}).
-Track completion significantly improves performance for MipNeRF360 scenes and some but not all ZipNeRF scenes.

-\textbf{Multiple translation initializations} As shown in Table~\ref{tab:ablate_multiinit}, while a single initialization is prone to large-error outliers (see RTE@$30$ defined as $100.0$ - RTA@$30$), increasing the number of initalizations improves performance.
-However, the effect plateaus with increased initializations and does not completely fix the outlier problem.

-\textbf{Epipolar adjustment} Table~\ref{tab:ablate_epioptim_and_tracks} also presents the performance of \alg with and without the final epipolar adjustment step.
-On all metrics, epipolar adjustment consistently improves over the poses from global translation alignment.
-The improvement is more prominent for stricter metrics (RTA@1), but less so for more tolerant metrics like RTA@5.
-This suggests that after translation alignment the cameras are already roughly in place, and epipolar adjustment continues to squeeze as much precision as it can.
+\minihead{Others} Due to page limit, we put some other ablation results in \cref{app:ablation}, including those for track completion, multiple initialization, and epipolar adjustment.